 The policy was suicidal because at one and the same time it antagonized both Polish society and the Soviet leadership.
 The latter began to believe that Kania and Jaruzelski were playing for time and pursuing some sort of double game.

-K.: May I suggest that we now seek to tidy up the chronology.
-What came first: the threat of invasion or the decision to impose martial law?
+K.: I suggest we now try to reconstruct the sequence of events in chronological order.
+What came first, the threat of invasion or the decision to impose martial law?

 K.: When did the idea first surface and who put it forward?